 How is a partial denture held in place?

 Clasps on partial dentures contain arms that wrap around the tooth to firmly secure it in place.
-In order to replace any missing teeth, partial dentures attach a set of artificial teeth to your natural teeth.
+Partial dentures attach artificial teeth to your natural teeth to replace missing teeth.

-How long does it take for your gums to get used to partial dentures?
+How long does it take for your gums to adjust to partial dentures?

-Your gums will need a few days to adjust to the added pressure your new dentures add to them.
-The dentures will begin to feel as though they are settling in after a few days.
+Your gums will need a few days to adjust to the added pressure your new dentures exert.
+After a few days, the dentures will begin to feel as though they are settling in.

 Do partials and dentures hurt at first?

 It’s common to feel uncomfortable wearing partials, especially in the first few weeks.
-As you become used to the new partial denture, you can also experience some sensitive regions in your mouth.
-During the first few days after getting dentures it is normal to develop sores around your gums.
+As you become used to the new partial denture, you can experience some sensitive regions in your mouth.
+Developing sores around your gums during the first few days after getting dentures is normal.
 Any discomfort should go away within a few days.

 How do you brush partial dentures?

 Remove the partial dentures and wash them in cold water after soaking.
-Using a soft-bristled toothbrush or a denture brush that is damp to gently brush is a great way to clean your partials without harming them.
+Using a soft-bristled toothbrush or a damp denture brush to gently brush is a great way to clean your partials without harming them.

 How many hours a day should you wear your partial?

-For the first two weeks, we recommend wearing your partial dentures 24 hours a day.
+We recommend wearing your partial dentures 24 hours a day for the first two weeks.
 This will shorten the period of adjustment.
 After this, limit their use exclusively to the daytime.
-It is best to remove them at nighttime to give your gums a rest period.
+It is best to remove them at night to rest your gums.